alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 <script src="/htmx-1.9.3.js"></script>
 ```

-And then when the user loads it, the browser will send the HTTP request `GET /htmx-1.9.3.js` to my server.
+When the user loads the page for the very first time, their browser sends the HTTP request `GET /htmx-1.9.3.js` to my server.
 The server will send back something like this in response:

 ```http